rungsini/rungsini-portfolio/README.md

 From Table, the p-values for average temperature, rainfall amount, population, and population squared are 0.0823, 0.1438, 0.0990, and 0.2953, respectively.
 These factors are not statistically significant at the 0.05 level and do not affect the number of dengue fever cases.
 Therefore, they are excluded from the model, resulting in the optimal model for the number of dengue fever cases in the central region as...

-- **Adjusted GLS Model in Central Region:** *&radic;Number of DHF (Cases) ~ Year + Month + Area + Number of Hospitals* and when examining the variance and autocorrelation within the variable itself, the following patterns are observed
+- **Adjusted GLS Model in Central Region:** `√Number of DHF (Cases) ~ Year + Month + Area + Number of Hospitals` and when examining the variance and autocorrelation within the variable itself, the following patterns are observed

 - **Variance Assessment of Adjusted GLS Model:** ![pic13](adj_var_gls.jpg) The graph shows a plot of residuals against estimated values.
 The distribution is randomly scattered around the zero axis, without a clear pattern.
 This indicates constant variability, suggesting a constant variance.